cmlibs/zinc/docs/CMGUI_lines_cylinders.rst

-Viewing 2D elements using lines and cylinders
+Viewing 1-D elements using lines and cylinders
 =============================================

-*Lines* and *cylinders* are graphical representations which can be used to visualize 2D elements in CMGUI.
+*Lines* and *cylinders* are graphical representations which can be used to visualize 1-D elements in CMGUI - line elements at the edges of 2-D faces or 3-D elements.
 In general, lines or cylinders are used to visualize the basic shape of a mesh.
 When you load a mesh (exnode and exelem files) into CMGUI, the mesh is by default represented by lines of the default colour and thickness: white lines 1 pixel thick.
 This means that a *lines* graphical setting is created in the default scene (see the `scene editor`_), with the default settings (Figure 1).

+Two other default scene settings are important for lines and cylinders.
+Under *General settings* in the scene editor, *element discretization* controls the number of line segments used to draw each line.
+The *Circle discretization* value is used to control how many sides are used to draw each cylinder.
+Higher numbers will give "rounder" looking cylinders.

 .. figure:: basic_cube_lines1.png
    :figwidth: image